 Follow these steps to update the Thingy:91 with the appropriate hex file (see CONTENTS.txt in the download for description).
 Follow these steps to update the nRF9160 DK with the appropriate hex file (see CONTENTS.txt in the download for description).

-To download new certificates go into the account view on nRF Cloud.
-Then input your device IMEI number and PIN/HWID found on the label on the PCB into the Device Certificates card.
-HWID for nRF9160-DK and PIN for Thingy:91.Then click the Download Certificate button.
+To download new certificates go into the account view in the top right corner of nRF Connect for Cloud.
+Then input the device ID in the format nrf-<IMEI> and PIN/HWID found on the label on the PCB into the Device Certificates card.
+PIN for Thingy:91 and HWID (with or without colons) for nRF9160 DK.Then click the Download Certificate button.

 Then click the Reset Device button.

 If you have any questions related to this, please create a DevZone ticket here.
 Please do not use the comment section below.

 Just powercycle the device (turn it off for ~10 seconds).

 Hello, I´m new to the nRF9160-DK board and trying to update the certificate.
 How can I get the modem from power off state in offline state?

 I have the same problem as Henrik M. .
 I am in Germany.
 According to https://ibasis.com/solutions/iot-connectivity/network-coverage/ iBasis has limited coverage in Germany.
 Can you recommend a sim card from an other provider with good coverage in Germany?

 Conclusion from my side: iBasis SIM doesn't work in Denmark.